 Now more than ever, many businesses are searching for effective ways to improve field service.
-Augmented reality (AR) has many applications in field service management; below we present four practical applications that align with the four main operating models outlined by Gartner.
+Augmented reality (AR) has many applications in field service management; below we present four practical applications of AR in field service which enhance delivery across four main FSM operating scenarios outlined by Gartner.

 Augmented Reality and Field Services